A Guide to New York Blackmail Crimes

-New York Blackmail is a called extortion.
+New York Blackmail is called extortion.
 Extortion is a crime that involves threats to obtain property from another person by instilling fear in another individual that you will expose a secret or engage in another harmful course of conduct against them.
 While frequently, the property is money, that is not always the case.
-Similarly, if you compel someone to do something by making a threat (rather than to give you something of value), that crime is called coercion.

 New York Blackmail Charges Explained

-- Cause physical injury to some person in the future;
+• Cause physical injury to some person in the future;

-- Cause damage to property;
+• Cause damage to property;

-- Engage in other conduct constituting a crime;
+• Engage in other conduct constituting a crime;

-- Accuse some person of a crime or cause criminal charges to be instituted against him;
+• Accuse some person of a crime or cause criminal charges to be instituted against him;

-- Expose a secret or publicize an asserted fact, whether true or false, tending to subject some person to hatred, contempt or ridicule;
+• Expose a secret or publicize an asserted fact, whether true or false, tending to subject some person to hatred, contempt, or ridicule;

-- Cause a strike, boycott or other collective labor group action injurious to some person’s business; except that such a threat shall not be deemed extortion when the property is demanded or received for the benefit of the group in whose interest the actor purports to act;
+• Cause a strike, boycott, or other collective labor group action injurious to some person’s business, except that such a threat shall not be deemed extortion when the property is demanded or received for the benefit of the group in whose interest the actor purports to act;

-- Testify or provide information or withhold testimony or information with respect to another’s legal claim or defense;
+• Testify or provide information or withhold testimony or information with respect to another’s legal claim or defense;

-- Use or abuse his position as a public servant by performing some act within or related to his official duties, or by failing or refusing to perform an official duty, in such manner as to affect some person adversely;
+• Use or abuse his position as a public servant by performing some act within or related to his official duties or by failing or refusing to perform an official duty in such manner as to affect some person adversely;

 New York Extortion charges are codified in the New York Grand Larceny criminal statutes.
 That is because there is a special legal provision in those statutes relating to Grand Larceny by Extortion.
-Grand Larceny by Extortion charges are felonies and can result in substantial jail time.
+Grand Larceny by Extortion charges are felony and can result in substantial jail time.

 Four Degrees of Grand Larceny